 Greater Good Council

 The Jameson Fellows are a group whose purpose is to create a culture of greater cohesion among non-profit, governmental and academic leaders and represents all five social sectors – health/human services, education, arts and culture, natural/built environment, and jobs/economy.
 Launched and sponsored by philanthropist Gard Jameson, the Moonridge Foundation serves as the facilitator of this leadership program.
-Working with Stephanie Rosol of Skye Coaching, The Moonridge Foundation organizes this collaborative effort to build trust among Fellows so they learn to recognize their value to their community, their strengths as leaders, and how best to support one another.
+The Moonridge Foundation organizes this collaborative effort to build trust among Fellows so they learn to recognize their value to their community, their strengths as leaders, and how best to support one another.

 Downtown Cares is a collaborative day of service led by the Moonridge Group Team and the El Cortez, in conjunction with an array of downtown Las Vegas businesses and organizations.
 The sole purpose is giving back to the local community by lending a helping hand.
 Past recipients include Casa de Luz, Veteran's Village, 18b Arts District, The Shade Tree & Noah's Animal House.